-The Courtyard Hattiesburg’s rooms are very spacious and nicely decorated.
-They have comfortable beds with luxury bedding, smart TVs with streaming capabilities, a mini-fridge, microwave, work desk, and sitting area.
-The rooms are great for relaxing after a long day exploring all that Hattiesburg offers.
+The spacious and well-appointed rooms at Courtyard Hattiesburg feature comfortable beds with luxury bedding, smart TVs with streaming capabilities, a mini-fridge, a microwave, work desk, and sitting area, providing a relaxing retreat after exploring the city.

 Hattiesburg, Mississippi, has special events all year long!

-- Spring: Art Walk, Live at 5, Hattie 100 Bike Race, Downtown Crawfish Jam Music Festival, HubFest
+- Spring: Live at 5, Craft Beer Fest, Farm 2 Fork Ride or Run, Downtown Crawfish Jam Music Festival, HubFest

-- Summer: Farmers’ Market, Summer Tunes, Star-Spangled Celebration, Craft Beer Fest
+- Summer: Farmers’ Market, Summer Tunes, Star-Spangled Celebration

-- Fall: Live at 5, Mobile Street Renaissance Festival, Downtown BBQ Showdown, Dearly Departed Walking Tours
+- Fall: Live at 5, Mobile Street Renaissance Festival, Walking Tours, Taste of the South Food Truck Fest, Brews & Bites

-- Winter: Art Walk and Holiday Open House, Olde Time Christmas, Christmas Parade, Pine Belt Holiday Expo and Christmas Market
+- Winter: Holiday Open House, Olde Time Christmas, Christmas Parade, Pine Belt Holiday Expo and Christmas Market

 We were guests of Hattiesburg CVB for some of our meals and lodging on occasional visits.
 All opinions and reviews are our own and unbiased.